mlangc/ipsquare-commons/core/src/site/markdown/manual.md

 Consult the [Javadocs][] for details.

-#### LocalResources
+#### Class and Resource Loading
++ [ClassLoaders][] is a global registry for class loaders that is used by all IP SQUARE commons components (this is especially true for [LocalResources][] and [Classes][]).
-[LocalResources][] is an utility class for loading local resources from the classpath.
++ [LocalResources][] is an utility class for loading local resources from the classpath.
 You should use it whenever you want to load some data from the classapth, like default configurations, images packaged into a JAR file, or test data needed for unit tests.
++ [Classes][] is an utility class for class loading.

 #### UnitOfWork
 [UnitOfWork][] represents some unit of work, that is typically, but not necessarily, executed by an [UnitOfWorkExecutor][] implementation.
 Good examples of concrete